mac3k/SQL-data-academy-project/README.md

 5) Does the GDP level influence changes in wages and food prices?
 In other words, if the GDP rises significantly in a given year, does it result in a more pronounced increase in food prices or wages in the same or subsequent years?

 ### Project Output
 Assist your colleagues with the assigned task.
 The output should be two tables in the database from which the required data can be obtained.
-Name the tables *t_{first name}{last name}project_SQL_primary_final* (for data on wages and food prices for the Czech Republic unified over the same comparable period – common years) and *t{first name}{last name}_project_SQL_secondary_final* (for additional data on other European countries).
+Name the tables *t_{first name}{last name}project_SQL_primary_final* (for data on wages and food prices for the Czech Republic unified over the same comparable period – common years) and *t{first name}{last name}_project_SQL_secondary_final* (for additional data on other European countries).<br />
 Additionally, prepare a set of SQL queries that retrieve the data needed to answer the specified research questions from the tables you have prepared.
 Note that the questions/hypotheses may be supported or refuted by your outputs!
-It depends on what the data indicates.
+It depends on what the data indicates.<br />
 Create a repository on your GitHub account (can be private) where you will store all project-related information – especially the SQL script generating the final table, a description of interim results (accompanying document), and information about output data (e.g., where values are missing, etc.).

 ## Analysis
 Based on the terms of reference and research questions, the availability, organization and quality of data in the corresponding primary and additional tables were verified.
 The project was created in DBeaver software.
-The relationships between the tables were identified using, among others, the ER Diagram function.
+The relationships between the tables were identified using, among others, the ER Diagram function.<br />
 It was also examined how to join the data between the tables czechia_payroll and czechia_price.
 It was concluded that the most appropriate time unit for clarity and project results will be 1 year.

 ## Steps